Perspective | No, more sex is not the answer to the country’s problems

 There are, uh, a few issues with this.

-1. As many female day traders pointed out, not everyone betting on GameStop and AMC Theatres — a complicated strategy that involved soaking the rich — was a man at all, much less a sexually frustrated subterranean one.
+1. As many female day traders pointed out, not everyone betting on GameStop and AMC Theatres — a complicated strategy that involves soaking the rich — was a man at all, much less a sexually frustrated subterranean one.

 2. By Galloway’s reckoning, the pestilent side effects of unbridled capitalism could be boiled down, in both cause and solution, to women’s willingness in the bedroom.
 Yes, the country was screwed, but that could be fixed if the basement men of the country were also . . .